NYU-DiffusionMRI/DESIGNER-v2/docker_deps/README.md

 Notes:
-- Due to MRtrix3's API changes (and subsequent deprecation of their dev branch), we've pinned the commit for the `2025-06-16` image.
+- Due to MRtrix3's API changes and subsequent deprecation of their dev branch, we've pinned the commit for the `2025-06-16` image.
 The pinned version can be found in the [MRtrix3 Github](https://github.com/MRtrix3/mrtrix3/tree/205dd53ef).
 - The `2024-02-09` image is identical to [twom/mrtrix3:dev-latest](https://hub.docker.com/layers/twom/mrtrix3/dev-latest/images/sha256-7630a4cd709cd7b9967f6db5dae112cd3f7be694fb5fc69c6e8ce1c0c3689d0c).